Chris Lowe: Pet Shop Boys

 Lowe and Tennant began writing music together shortly after their first meeting in August 1981.
 During their early sessions, Lowe played a Korg MS-10 monophonic synthesizer belonging to Tennant.
 Lowe had musical training and fluency, while Tennant was largely self-taught and had been writing his own songs for a decade.
 In 1982, Lowe wrote a piece of music on the piano at his family home in Blackpool and gave a cassette recording to Tennant to write lyrics.
 The song, "Jealousy", was later released on their fourth studio album, Behaviour (1990).
 Lowe called it "probably the first time I'd ever constructed a song".

 Lowe has strong views about his taste in music, as he expressed in a 1986 interview with Entertainment Tonight:

 I don't like country and western.
 I don't like rock music...
 I don't like rockabilly or rock and roll particularly.
 I don't like much really, do I?
 But what I do like, I love passionately.

 Lowe's affinity for dance music influenced the direction of the duo's songwriting.
-Growing up in Blackpool, he observed, "Being in a musical environment with lots of people who were having fun to pop music... that made an impression".
 In London, he discovered new music being played in underground and gay clubs; his reaction at the time was, "Everything I've heard before is redundant now, this is all I like".
 A particular favourite of his was "Passion" by The Flirts, written and produced by Bobby Orlando in 1982.
 The following year, Pet Shop Boys started working with Orlando on some of their songs, including an early version of "West End Girls".